JJHu1993/abb-yumi/README.md

 ![alt tag](https://www.gnu.org/graphics/gplv3-127x51.png)
 The source code is released under [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html)

-    Foobar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    abb_yumi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    abb_yumi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Foobar.
+    You should have received a copy of the GNU General Public License along with abb_yumi.
 If not, see <http://www.gnu.org/licenses/>.